ryanjm/populations/README.md

 # Population

 The idea of the project is to show how a computer can do large amounts of data for us.
 We are using a free zipcode database from this [site](http://federalgovernmentzipcodes.us/).
+The population data is old (2008).

 There are a few parts to this script.